jduran9987/blogs-pydantic/README.md

 ```

 ### Non-required fields
-We can define our models such that certain fields are not required or can be `None`.
+Fields defined in Pydantic models can be set to optional and nullable.
 The following guide shows how to do so.
 - `field: str` <- Required, cannot be `None`.
 - `field: str = None` <- Not required, defaults to `None` if missing.
 - `field: str | None` <- Required, can be `None`.
 - `field: str | None = None` <- Not required, can be `None`, defaults to `None`.

+This is useful when the data producer does not guarantee the delivery of a given field.

 ```python
 ...